ghostcup/k-and-r/ch5/function-pointer.md

      (int (*) (void *, void *))(numeric ? numcmp : strcmp));
 ```

-`lineptr` is declared as `char *lineptr[MAXLINES]`, which is a pointer pointing to the text lines.
+`lineptr` is declared as `char *lineptr[MAXLINES]`, which is an array of pointers pointing to the text lines.
 While calling `qsort`, it casts to a universal type of pointer namely `void **` because the back-and-forth casting would not make information lost.
 And, it makes this version of `qsort` able to handle different data types.

 <br>